gmc-code/PC-microbit-micropython/docs/sound/audio_sounds.rst

 | The following code uses a dictionary to associate sounds and images.
 | It then displays the image and plays the sound.
+| In the code ``for emotion, attributes in emotions.items():``, 'emotion, attributes' follow the pattern 'key, value' where emotion is the key and attribute is the value for that key.
+| 'happy' is he first emotion (key).
+It value, attribute, is a nested dictionary with keys 'sound' and 'image'.

 .. code-block:: python